Money and duty free for Albania

 The import and export of local currency is prohibited.
 The import of foreign currency is unlimited.
 The export of foreign currency is permitted up to $5000, but higher amounts should be declared.

 Currency can be exchanged at bureaux de change and banks in Pounds, US dollars and Euros.
 Currency can also be changed on the street, but those exchanges are considered illegal.

 The following items may be imported into Albania without incurring customs duty:

-• 1L of spirits with an alcoholic content of 22% or 2L of spirits containing less than 22% alcohol and 2L of wine.
+• 1L of spirits and 2L of wine.

-Prohibited imports include firearms and ammunition, narcotics, and goods which threaten public order.
+Prohibited imports include firearms and ammunition, narcotics, certain endangered plant species, certain animals and their products, and goods which threaten public order.

-You need to obtain a permit to export precious metals, ancient coins and scroll, antiques, books or works of art which form part of Albania's cultural and historical heritage.
+Prohibited exports include firearms and ammunition and narcotics.
+You need to obtain a permit to export precious metals, ancient coins and scrolls, national costumes, antiques, books or works of art which form part of Albania's cultural and historical heritage.